Kanban-Zai/kanban-zai-version-1.0/core.md

 Anyone.
 But it must be done in a personal Kanban-Zai file.
 This can be done by providing a link to the Kanban-Zai file that represents the team being audited, within the audit message text.

+What must an audit contain?

+* A link to the Kanban-Zai file you are auditing, if relevant.
+* The consensus vote numbers if any.
+* A human readable explanation of the audit.

 ### DEVIATE